b2castro/RestCountries/README.md

 # RestCountries

 This small application displays a country's flag, capital, languages, population and currencies based on the option the user chooses.
-The country data that is displayed is from REST Countries API.
+The country data that is displayed is retrieved from REST Countries API.

 ### Prerequisites